 In the fall, you can attend an M Farmers Market hosted by the Central Student Government and Michigan Dining.

 You can help reduce campus waste by participating in our composting and recycling programs in buildings across campus.
-Or you can choose to refill a reusable water bottle at more than 200 water refill stations in public buildings.
+Or you can choose to refill a reusable water bottle at more than 400 water refill stations on campus.

 Michigan Dining, Michigan Catering and University Unions are reducing their carbon footprints by reducing food waste; conserving water; and buying more local food products for their events, restaurants, cafés, and dining halls.